sap-tutorials/Tutorials/tutorials/webide-customize/webide-customize.md

 ![SAP Web IDE homepage with gear icon highlighted](5.png)

-If you want to enable new features or plugins, change themes, or update other settings, the **Preferences** pane will host most of these configuration options.
+If you want to enable new extensions, change themes, or update other settings, the **Preferences** pane will host most of these configuration options.

 Let's start on this tab, so click the gear icon to move to your **Preferences** pane.